richatenany98/wedding-planner/replit.md

 ## Overview

-This is a full-stack Indian Wedding Planning application built with React, TypeScript, Express, and Drizzle ORM.
-The application provides a comprehensive platform for managing all aspects of Indian weddings including events, guest lists, task management, and more.
+This is a full-stack American Wedding Planning application built with React, TypeScript, Express, and Drizzle ORM.
+The application provides a comprehensive platform for managing all aspects of American weddings including events, guest lists, task management, budget tracking, and vendor management.
 It features a modern UI with shadcn/ui components and supports multiple user roles (bride, groom, planner, parents, family).

 ## User Preferences